 If all else fails, I rip the music from a stream or my vinyl.
 I use the free, open source Audacity app to rip streams, as it can capture audio right from the sound card.
 Many people also use Audacity to rip vinyl and edit the resulting sound files, but I find it easier to Roxio’s tools to rip vinyl, split the sound files into tracks, and export the result to MP3s.
 Roxio is especially good at making it easy to filter noise from vinyl rips.

-If the file is an MP3 when I get it, I leave it alone, whatever it might be.
+Make sure your software is ripping to a lossless format like WAV.
 Re-encoding lossy files like MP3s can often result in audible artifacts that detract from the music.
-If I’m encoding the MP3 myself, I make 256 Kbps CBR (constant bit rate) normal stereo MP3s.
+If I’m encoding the MP3 myself, I make 320 Kbps CBR (constant bit rate) normal stereo MP3s.
 VBR (variable bit rate) joint stereo files are smaller, but not supported by all devices.
+If the file is an MP3 when I get it, I leave it alone, whatever it might be.

 Step two is to get the metadata (data about the music data) up to snuff.
 It’s important to do this with a tool that edits the actual MP3 file.
 Music library managers like iTunes or Windows Media Player will let you edit metadata, but they often store the information in their proprietary library files, not the MP3.
 If you ever want to use your MP3s with another application, that proprietary data is lost.

 I use the free MP3tag app.
 It lets me get at everything, even non-standard extended tags, to add data and clean up mistakes.
+It supports importing tags from Discogs, saving an enormous amount of typing.
 It also lets me manage files in bulk, which is great for things like searching my older MP3s for missing or oversized cover images.

 Step three is to scan the tagged files for errors with MP3Diags.
 MP3Diags can find and fix most of the inconsistencies and corruption in MP3s.
 It can be a little overwhelming to use at first, but it gives me more control than other tools that blindly automate checking and repairing MP3s, which makes the process safer.